About me

 Might use other keyboards someday and switch to colemak mod dh, or whatever the "best" ergo key layout is.
 Or try out a voice controlled setup, one handed keyboard, or whatever else is out there.

 Logitech MX Master 3S.
 All mice should aspire to be this quiet, there's no reason for loud-ass clicks in this day and age.
-The wireless receiver works well with solaar on linux!
+The wireless receiver works well with solaar on linux, but I've since removed solaar as the default dpi is good enough for me.

 I used to use VMware workstation player, but it looks like that was discontinued sometime after broadcom bought them out.
 VMware workstation pro should have a free personal license, but requires a broadcom account for the downloads from broadcom's website.

 Virtual box should still be fine, though maybe less performance than VMware's offerings.
-Plain qemu can be fine too, after making a disk and a little setup script, or WSL or WSL2 or some other way you like to do things.
+Plain qemu is fine too, and preferable, after making a disk and a little setup script.
+Or WSL2 or some other way you like to do things.

-Usually i3, but I've used and like TWM, CWM, 2bwm, herbstluftwm, and maybe others.
-For wayland, Sway is probably fine, or some dwm replacement.
-Eventually maybe I can use a simple homemade tiling WM. dmenu is good for a simple program starter with super+d, and works fine with i3.
+Sway or i3 nowadays, but I've used and like TWM, CWM, 2bwm, herbstluftwm, and others.
+For wayland, Sway is fine, or some dwm replacement.
+Eventually maybe I can use a simple homemade tiling WM, or cage for kiosk-ing single applications, or only a drm framebuffer/terminal setup. dmenu is good for a simple program starter with super+d, and works fine with i3.
+Wmenu works similarly for sway.

-I don't need a full desktop environment, but can use anything if it's required.
+I don't really need a full desktop environment, but can use anything if it's required.

 Neovim/vim usually.
 Vim right now as I didn't use most of what neovim offers in addition, other than some good defaults.